zsteinkamp/steinkamp.us/pages/posts/2007-11-16-dipity-v2-released-on-facebook.md

 layout: post
 title: Dipity v2 Released on Facebook
 date: '2007-11-16 00:00:00'
-categories: post post
-entry:
-  id: 253
-  source: post
-  uid: 113
-  data:
-    title: Dipity v2 Released on Facebook
+tags:
+- Work
+- Software
+- Nerd
-    excerpt:
+excerpt: |
   We have finally come out with our big release on Facebook's Application platform.
 This update allows for the creation of Dipity events and will hopefully kick off viral growth!
-  created_at: '2010-08-30 05:16:38'
-  updated_at: '2010-08-30 05:16:38'
-  pub_date: '2007-11-16 00:00:00'
-  disabled: 0
 ---

 Today we released a big upgrade to Dipity on Facebook.